minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/adna-njuhovic/GPIO_requirements/informational_requirements.rst

    :priority: Low
    :submitted-by: Adna Njuhovic
    :modified-by:
-   :category: Functional
+   :category: Informational
    :safety-asil:
    :references:
    :verification-and-validation:

 The PUPDR (Pull-up/Pull-down Resistor Configuration) register is used to configure the internal pull-up and pull-down resistors for GPIO pins in input mode.

 .. req:: label
    :id: REQ_INT3_1732818859